What you need to know about the new Canadian Dental Care Plan

 In 2023, the federal government committed budget to fully implement the Canadian Dental Care Plan (CDCP).
 The plan will provide dental coverage for uninsured Canadians with annual family income of less than $90,000, with no copays for those with family incomes under $70,000.

-Read on to learn more about the new reporting requirements for the CDCP and changes to T4 and T4A tax slips, beginning for the 2023 tax year.
+- The new reporting requirements for the CDCP and changes to T4 and T4A tax slips, beginning for the 2023 tax year

 Canadian Dental Care Plan reporting requirements